AldenSchools/LEDMatrix-V2.0/README.md

 ## Features
+ * Authentication
+    * Login/Logout
+    * Register
+    * Hidden admin page for admins, located at http://localhost:8000/admin/admin-dash/login
- - Users can login/register.
+ * Users
- - Users can save and load drawing.
+    * Create a drawings
+    * Save drawings
+    * Load a saved drawing
+    * Submit a drawing for admin review
+    * Delete a drawing
+    * View drawings currently showing on the physical LED matrix
+  * Admin
+    * Able to do everything a regular user can do
- - Users can submit drawings for review to be sent to the LED matrix.
+    * Aprove/Deny drawings to be displayed on the physical LED matrix
- - Admin can aprove/deny which drawing to send to send to the physical LED matrix.
- - Admin can remove/bock any user.
- - Admin can change the settings of the LED matrix (on/off, delay, time to start, etc...).
+    * Block users (blocking prevents users form submitting drawings but they are still able to create/save drawings)
+    * Remove users
+    * Change the LED matrix settings
- - Admin can view all submission history for showing anytime.
+    * View all submission history

 ## Setup/Installation

-Our target operating system is debian Linux so if your running something other than that you can still follow along just know that some commands mitght be different.
+We created this project mainly to run on a Raspberry Pi running a version of linux, however this setup guide should also work if your running some version of debian linux on your system.
+If your running something other than that you can still follow along just know that some commands might be different.

 ### Make sure you have Python and Pip
 If you already have python and pip installed you can skip this step.
 You can check if your system has python install by opening up a terminal and typing in.